 AI digital assistant app

 I shifted my apps focus from events, to an AI that would help the user through their culture shock.
-There were five main topics my assistant would help with: understanding the culture, giving directions, suggest things to do, connect people, and become a safe space.
+There were five main topics my assistant would help with: understanding the culture, giving directions, suggesting things to do, connecting people, and providing a safe space.

 Mocking up conversations